 - modeling and character rigging in a 3D content-creation application

-- coding Python scripts to enhance animations by generating multiple instances of modeled objects or specialized animated motions
+- coding in Python to enhance animations by generating multiple instances of modeled objects or special effects such as particle systems.

 McYummy’s Donuts by Gabrielle Hodges (fall 2014)

 Below are still images and brief descriptions for more animations created in Blender in the Fall 2014 class.

 (a) Dr. Frankenstein tries to create a bouncing ball – and fails yet again